Maharshi-Mimo/Kubernetes-All-in-One/docs/02 - Core Concepts/06-kube-Services.md

   - Designed for a cloud-native world.
   - Older containerized apps.
 - A Service makes the set of Pods available on the network for client interaction.

+## Kubernetes Service Type

+Kubernetes Service types allow you to specify what kind of Service you want.
+The available types and their behaviors are:

+- *ClusterIP*:
+  - Exposes the Service on a cluster-internal IP.
+  - Makes the Service reachable only within the cluster.
+  - Default type if not specified.
+  - Can be exposed to the public internet using an Ingress or Gateway.

+- *NodePort*:
+  - Exposes the Service on each Node's IP at a static port (the NodePort).
+  - Sets up a cluster IP address similar to ClusterIP.

+- *LoadBalancer*:
+  - Exposes the Service externally using an external load balancer.
+  - Requires an external load balancer or integration with a cloud provider.

+- *ExternalName*:
+  - Maps the Service to the contents of the externalName field (e.g., hostname api.foo.bar.example).
+  - Configures the cluster's DNS server to return a CNAME record with the external hostname value.
+  - No proxying is set up.